 In the chimney industry, we consider the crown on a masonry chimney the second line of defense against its biggest enemy: water.
 (The first defender is the chimney’s cap.)

 In a prefabricated chimney system, the chase cover plays that same important role – diverting water away from the flue opening, onto the roof, and safely into the gutters.

 Unlike chimney crowns, which are constructed out of concrete or mortar materials, chase covers are made out of various metals, from galvanized metal to stainless steel and copper.

-- We can also install a stainless steel chase cover, which will refresh the look of your chase and provide the durability we all associate with and expect from stainless steel.
+- We can install a stainless steel chase cover.
+These will refresh the look of your chase and provide the durability we all associate with and expect from stainless steel.

-- Another option is to have a copper chase cover installed, and while copper isn’t the least costly material, it’s undeniably beautiful.
+- Another option is to have a copper chase cover installed.
+While copper isn’t the least costly material, it’s undeniably beautiful.
 Many of our clients particularly enjoy the colorful look you can only get with copper over time.

 Is your chase cover showing signs of wear?
-Call Pristine Sweeps at 206-574-8414 to talk with our experienced technicians!
-We also offer convenient online scheduling!
+Call Pristine Sweeps at 206-574-8414 to talk with our experienced technicians.
+We also offer convenient online scheduling.
+Reach out today!